omarperezr/pylogger/README.md

-# pylogger_template
+# pylogger
-A template you can add to any python project to add log capabilities
+A python logger you can add to any project including django projects